WHAT TO EXPECT ON THE DAY OF CATARACT SURGERY

 On arrival at the hospital, you will check-in with the reception staff at the admissions desk.
-Nursing staff will then prepare you for surgery, including a series of eye drops to numb your eye and dilate your pupil.
+The nursing staff will then prepare you for surgery, which includes administering a series of eye drops to numb your eye and dilate your pupil.

 Once prepared for surgery you will meet your anaesthetist who will discuss your medical history and administer ‘twilight’ sedation.

 Using this type of anaesthetic means you will not feel any pain during the surgery.
-Also, you will usually have no memory of anything that happened until you wake up in the ‘recovery bay.’
+It also means you will usually have no memory of anything that happened until you wake up in the ‘recovery bay.’